 The loss of a baby tooth provides an opportunity to reinforce good dental habits.
 Children's teeth need to be brushed twice a day and flossed once a day, just like adults' teeth.
-Since children may not develop the dexterity to properly brush their teeth until they're 7 to 10 years old, you may need to offer some assistance, as the AAP notes.
-Also, the area where a baby tooth was lost may be sensitive, so the ADA recommends gentle brushing.
+Since children may not develop the dexterity to properly brush their teeth until they're 7 to 10 years old, you may need to offer some assistance.
+Also, the area where a baby tooth was lost may be sensitive, so gentle brushing is advised.

 Can You Pull a Permanent Tooth at Home?

 While it may be appropriate to gently remove a baby tooth that's already loose, you should never do the same for an adult tooth.
 Unlike baby teeth, adult teeth aren't supposed to get loose and fall out.
 A loose adult tooth may be a sign of an oral condition that requires treatment.
 If one of your child's adult teeth is loose, take them to a dentist for evaluation.

 Adult teeth can become loose due to a more serious form of gum disease.
 Some symptoms of gum disease to watch out for include:

 - Red, tender, swollen gums